Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README.md

 Because the integration range `INT_RANGE` is larger than the bunch spacing `BUNCH_INTERVAL`, naively integrating a fixed-width window starting at `sampling_first_bunch + bunch * BUNCH_INTERVAL` for every bunch would cause significant overlap between neighboring bunches.

+In addition, both the DC baseline estimation and all ADC integrations (per-bunch integrals) **ignore samples with ADC values at or below `ADC_MIN`** (as configured in `config.hpp`).
+This common threshold is shared with the calibration step and avoids unphysical low values or pathological samples from contaminating the baseline or the computed light yield.

-The converter therefore performs **hit-aware integration** using both the waveform and ADC-threshold timing:
+The converter therefore performs
+**hit-aware integration** using both the waveform and ADC-threshold timing:

 - For each channel, `leading_fromadc` and `trailing_fromadc` are reconstructed from